Shanghai district orders mass COVID-19 testing, lockdown | Times Leader

 As a result, it’s unclear how widely COVID-19 would spread if travel warnings and quarantine mandates were lifted.
 Until then, a hodgepodge of regulations and restrictions will remain in place across the country of 1.4 billion.

-In Tibet’s second-largest city of Shigatse, authorities announced that “normal living and production order” would resume from Friday.
+In Tibet’s second-largest city of Shigatse, authorities announced that “normal living and production order” would resume on Friday.

 Meanwhile, authorities on Wednesday ordered the lockdown of 900,000 people in Wuhan for at least five days.
 In remote Qinghai province, the urban districts of Xining city have been locked down since last Friday.